DesignUpdated Feb 15, 202613 min read

 What Is Figma?

 Figma is technically a UI/UX design tool, but it includes robust vector editing capabilities that make it a solid Illustrator alternative—especially if you design websites, apps, or digital products.
 As a freelance designer who creates landing pages and app interfaces, Figma has completely replaced Illustrator for 70% of my client work.
 The collaborative features alone make it worth switching.
+With over 4 million users and a 4.7/5 Capterra rating, Figma has become the industry standard for digital design.

 Key Features: